TodoMove/omnifocus/README.md

 ## Notes

 * The OmniFocus backup process (File->Export->File Format->Backup Document(OmniFocus)) produces a .zip file with a `contents.xml` which lists all of your folders, projects, contexts and tasks.
-* Currently this doesn't support repeat intervals, as Intercessor doesn't yet.
-This is waiting on [ashleyhindle/uncouth](https://github.com/ashleyhindle/uncouth)